weaversa/cryptol-course/INSTALL.md

    * Click "Terminal" -> "Run Task" -> "cryptol-docker".

 If a terminal window appears with the Cryptol logo, you're done.
 The lab you selected should be loaded into the interpreter.
-Start using VS Code to work through the course.
-And, enjoy learning Cryptol!
+You may now start using Visual Studio Code to work through the course.
+We hope you enjoy learning Cryptol!

 More involved instructions follow for those powerusers that are familiar with installing and using terminal-based tools and that want